 - any disability support agreements applicable to your Course.

 b) If you are currently studying for an entry qualification for your Course and fail one or more assessments or fail to achieve the grade required to meet the conditions (if any) of your offer, you should confirm this via e-mail to firstname.lastname@example.org.
 It may affect your eligibility to start your Course at the University and failure to promptly notify can have fee implications.

 a) Course fees include: tuition, interactive learning resources, and first attempt examination or assessment fees.

 b) Course fees exclude: reassessments which will be charged for separately.

-d) Course fees must be paid in accordance with the fees and instalment schedule relating to your specific course (the “Fee Schedule”) or as detailed separately above.
+d) Course fees must be paid in accordance with the Fee Schedule or as detailed separately above.